idvorkin/techdiary/notes/machine-learning.md

 <!-- vim-markdown-toc -->

-## Why?

-When I started programming ML was weak, and I ignored most of it.
-Like all technology, ML has gotten cheaper and more powerful.
-And like many hot technologies, it's become full of hype.
-Here's my attempt to build a high level understanding of ML that is useful for non-ML programmers.

 ### Success criteria For this post

+* I know the problems ML can solve, and the ML vocabulary.
 * I have a good enough understanding of ML to tell if someone is full of shit.
 * I can explain ML to a non-ML programmer, a PM or an executive.
-* I know the problems ML can solve.
-* I know the common words used in ML.
 * I can make some PoC projects to test my understanding.
 * I can keep track of the ML concepts I've learned and cross check them with a PhD wielding ML guru.